seihello/EverydayEnglish-on-Browser/README.md

 # EverydayEnglish on Browser

-This is a wep app for learning English.
+This is a web app for learning English.

 https://seisuke.info/english/